 Does somebody take your photographs for you?
-I get this question a lot, which I must admit is very flattering!
-I do most of my own photography.
+I do most of my own photography; I do have a couple of photography contributors as well.
 I am not a trained photographer by any stretch of the imagination, but I do enjoy taking pictures.
 I have recently upgraded to a Canon 5D Mark II, which I use for the “beauty shots” of my finished recipes.
 For the step-by-step photos, I use a Canon G12 point and shoot.

 Can I use one of your photographs or blogs on my site and/or in my publication?
 All content (photographs, writing, and graphics) on this website is copyright protected, and cannot be used without my permission.
 If you would like to request permission, please contact me.

 What is your favorite part about cooking?
 My favorite part about cooking is nourishing others… and eating, of course!
 I love food.
 I always have.
 Case in point, check out this picture from my first birthday: